European health data space

 In response to this Communication, HOPE released a Position Paper in which it advocated that there is a need for further EU action in this area but that the Commission Communication does not bring a clear added-value.
 Its one-fits-all approach, its lack of clarity regarding the sharing of health data or the concrete means that could be set to mobilise resources for eHealth cooperation and the limited representativeness of the survey it is based on are many elements that leave room for improvement.

 In February 2019, the European Commission adopted a Recommendation on a European Electronic Health Record exchange format.
 The Recommendation supports the digital transformation of health and care in the EU by seeking to unlock the flow of health data across borders.
 Enabling citizens to securely access and share their health data across borders is one of the priorities of the Communication on enabling the digital transformation of health and care in the Digital Single Market.

-By 2021, both ePrescriptions and Patient Summaries will gradually be implemented in 22 EU countries: Austria, Belgium, Croatia, Cyprus, Czechia, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovenia, Spain and Sweden.
+By 2025, both services will be gradually implemented in 25 EU countries: Austria, Belgium, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Slovakia, Latvia, and Bulgaria.

 In her State of the Union address on 16 September 2020 before the European Parliament, European Commission President von der Leyen announced a new legislative proposal to create a European health data space.